-3.15 Will the notification be published?
+3.15 Are notifications published?

 The notification itself will not be made public.
 If the merger review proceeds to Phase II, the transaction will be made public on the JFTC's website for third parties' comments.
 Additionally, if the merger review is completed after Phase II, the detailed competition analysis conducted by the JFTC will be made public.